|

 -

-If the recovered file won't open or you could copy the file to another location, try to open the file in a more recent version of Excel.
-As the version numbers increase, their ability to recover corrupt files increases.
 If this doesn't work or such a version of Excel is not available, see if some other spreadsheet application is and try to open the file in that program.

 A hopefully exhaustive list of spreadsheets is here: